 On acceptance of this command, a continuous Space signal is transmitted on the addressed line.
 Bytes are transferred from the channel to the 2703 to provide control over the length of the Space signal.
 Each byte causes one character of space to be inserted on the communications line.
 For example, a terminal operating at 74.2 bps requires about 94 ms per character.
 Thus, a CCW count of ten causes a space of 0.94 seconds.
 These bytes may have any bit configuration.
-The Break command is valid only for Telegraph Terminal Controls Type I and Type II.
+The Break command is valid for Telegraph Terminal Controls Type I and Type II, the World Trade Telegraph Terminal Control, and for an IBM Terminal Control Type I equipped with the Type I Terminal Interrupt feature.
 On all other lines this command is rejected as invalid.